JetBrains/kotlin-web-site/pages/docs/reference/visibility-modifiers.md

 * `internal` --- any client *inside this module* who sees the declaring class sees its `internal` members;
 * `public` --- any client who sees the declaring class sees its `public` members.

-*NOTE* for Java users: outer class does not see private members of its inner classes in Kotlin.
+Note that in Kotlin, outer class does not see private members of its inner classes.

 If you override a `protected` member and do not specify the visibility explicitly, the overriding member will also have `protected` visibility.

 Examples:

 <div class="sample" markdown="1" theme="idea" data-highlight-only>

 ```kotlin
 open class Outer {
     private val a = 1